qubekit/QUBEKit/style.md

     # Best
     ans = 3

-If writing a new function, a docstring should be given describing its core purpose, including its inputs and outputs (if not obvious).
+If writing a new function or class, a docstring should be given describing its core purpose, including its inputs and outputs (if not obvious).
 Comments should also be used to explain obscure or confusing code, or, ideally, rewrite the code to be more readable.

 All functions should be independently testable.
 If a function requires a specific input file to run, it should be tested on files of varying size and complexity.
 Functions will not be merged until proven to be robust.

+If a function or class is carrying out something complex or slow, add a print statement so the user understands something is happening.

 Developers are strongly encouraged to use the "DRY" principle when coding.